Sa911-rgb/CSE461-PID-Line-Follower-Project/README.md

-# Line Following Robot on using PID Controller
+# Line Following Robot using PID Controller

 This is a PID Line Follower Project where a robot follows a line on the ground using PID(proportional–integral–derivative) controller.
 The project was made on a program named 'WeBot' and